-A wireless keypad and three-button remote with a 1500-foot access range come standard with all but the ½ hp chain drive opener that doesn’t have smart-system access.
-This opener includes the remote but has a single-function wall controller instead.
+A wireless garage door keypad and three-button remote with a 1500-foot access range come standard with all but the ½ hp chain drive opener that doesn’t have smart functionality.
+This opener includes the remote controls but has a single-function wall controller instead.

 Marantec creates garage door openers in four different series.